Scope of Work: Design, Financial Modeling, Sponsorship Review and Analyses, Procurement, Construction Oversight.

 Product Categories:LED Display Systems, Scoring, Integrated Digital and Static Signage, Control Room, Infrastructure Cabling, Sound Reinforcement System.

 Four auxiliary video boards in the upper bowl corners, measuring 37-feet-long and 12.5-feet-high with the capability of showing video highlights and in-depth information such as basketball game statistics.
 Two LED light rings – one new and another upgrading the existing electronics – encircle the arena fascia between the upper and lower bowls.

 LED SPACE RING AND LED KICK PLATE

-More AJP innovation!
-AJP created an innovative 360˚ LED ring designed for fan experience in the 3rd level seating section.
-With sponsors and information on the space ring, the real estate on the primary center-hung screen is maximized for full-screen game footage and replays – with no affect on rigging or sightlines.
+AJP designed an innovative 360˚ LED ring to improve 3rd level seating section fan experience.
+The 10mm, one-sided ring above the scoreboard measures 5′ x 327.17′.
+With sponsors and information on the space ring, real estate on the primary center-hung screen is maximized for full-screen game footage and replays – with no affect on rigging or sightlines.
 AJP also designed a simple one-foot high LED kick plate that attaches to the front of retractable seating sections.
 The kick plate receives exposure on a broad series of camera shots and photographs, increasing advertising and sponsorship opportunity.

 June 17, 2013

 New HD Video Display and Audio Systems to Enhance Fan Experience at EnergySolutions Arena

 SALT LAKE CITY (June 17, 2013) – Miller Sports Properties today announced plans for a new center court high definition video display system that is seven times larger than its predecessor, includes upper deck corner boards with video and statistics, audio system improvements, and other digital enhancements for EnergySolutions Arena, the 19,911-seat multi-purpose home of the Utah Jazz.